Nir-Arazi/FileHash-IOC-Scanner/README.md

+🔍 Hash-Based IOC Scanner (DFIR Utility)

-During DFIR investigations, validating whether known tools or malware binaries exist on a system can be time consuming, especially when dealing with large file systems or multiple potential locations.
+During DFIR investigations, validating whether known tools or malware binaries exist on a system can be time-consuming—especially across large file systems or multiple potential locations.

-This video demonstrates a hash based IOC sweep tool I built to quickly scan a system against a predefined hash database and return confirmed matches with full file paths.
+This tool performs a hash-based IOC sweep, scanning a target system against a predefined hash database and returning confirmed matches with full file paths.

-The goal is fast, reliable triage of known indicators, allowing analysts to quickly confirm presence, reduce manual searching, and focus investigative time on analysis and response rather than file discovery.
+⚡ Why it exists

+The goal is fast, reliable triage:

+Quickly confirm the presence of known indicators

+Eliminate manual file hunting

+Reduce investigation time

+Let analysts focus on analysis, containment, and response instead of file discovery

+Designed for real-world DFIR workflows, where speed and accuracy matter.